Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \subsection{Latency Evaluation}

-Intra-rack resource disaggregation based on modern photonics increases the latency significantly less than full system disaggregation.
-For intra-rack disaggregation we assume an additional latency between \acp{MCM} of 35 ns.
-That additional latency covers 15 ns for electrical--optical--electrical conversion and 4 meters of photonic propagation at 5 ns per meter, which covers round-trip distance of typical two-meter tall racks (Section~\ref{section:link propagation and encoding/decoding latency}).
-The small impact of distance to latency with photonics practically makes \acp{MCM} in a rack equi-distant, thus mitigating a traditional queuing delay versus locality tradeoff in job scheduling~\cite{GPU_profiling_2019}.
+For intra-rack disaggregation, we assume an additional latency between \acp{MCM} of 35 ns, significantly less than full system disaggregation.
+That additional latency covers 15 ns for electrical--optical--electrical conversion and 4 meters of photonic propagation at 5 ns per meter, which covers the round-trip distance of typical two-meter tall racks (Section~\ref{section:link propagation and encoding/decoding latency}).
+The small impact of distance to latency with photonics practically makes \acp{MCM} within a rack equidistant; this mitigates a traditional queuing delay versus locality tradeoff in job scheduling~\cite{GPU_profiling_2019} and reduces the need for hierarchical memory~\cite{Disaggregation_tiered_memory,Disaggregation_page_policy}.
 Indirect routing would increase latency by a few extra ns, but the probability of routing indirectly is low.
-Because 35 ns is orders of magnitude lower than system-wide network latency, we do not consider the effect of the additional 35 ns to inter-rack communication through \acp{NIC}.
+Also, because 35 ns is orders of magnitude lower than system-wide network latency, we do not consider the effect of the additional 35 ns on inter-rack communication (such as traditional MPI) through \acp{NIC}.